dotnet/docs-aspire/docs/extensibility/custom-resources.md

 MailDev is available as a container resource, so you'll also want to derive from <xref:Aspire.Hosting.ApplicationModel.ContainerResource> so that we can make use of various pre-existing container-focused extensions in .NET Aspire.

-Replace the contents of the _Class1.cs_ file in the `MailDev.Hosting` project, and rename the file to _MailDevResource.cs_ with the following code:
+Replace the contents of the _:::no-loc text="Class1.cs":::_ file in the `MailDev.Hosting` project, and rename the file to _:::no-loc text="MailDevResource.cs":::_ with the following code:

 :::code language="csharp" source="snippets/MailDevResource/MailDev.Hosting/MailDevResource.cs":::